palantir/gradle-baseline/README.md

 apply plugin: 'java'
 apply plugin: 'org.inferred.processors'  // installs the "processor" configuration needed for baseline-error-prone apply plugin: 'com.palantir.baseline'

-// All plugins apart from class-uniqueness are applied by default by baseline plugin. apply plugin: 'com.palantir.baseline-class-uniqueness'
 ```

 - Run ``./gradlew baselineUpdateConfig`` to download the config files